-Mehran University Students' Advisory Committee was formed to bridge the gap between administration, teaching community and students.
-Committee helps students to organize academic and social activities and to resolve their academic and legal grievances.
-The committee leads, directs, and administers overall functions of student counseling, hostel residence, student societies and discipline.
-The important function of Student Affairs Office is to enhance the quality of student life both in and outside of the classroom.
+Mehran University Students' Advisory Committee was formed to bridge the gap between administration, teaching community, and students.
+The Committee helps students to organize academic and social activities and to resolve their academic and legal grievances.

+Role of the Students' Affairs Office

+The committee leads, directs, and administers overall functions of student societies, student counseling, hostel residence allocation, as well as matters related to disciplinary issues.
+The important role of Student Affairs Office is to enhance the quality of student experience both in and outside of the classroom.